dtrebilco/Taren/README.md

-# CppTemplates
+# Taren
-C++ templates that provide simple but useful functionality.
+Taren is a collection of C++ code that provide simple but useful functionality.
+Taren code is standalone and only makes use of some STL.

 ## Iterator: eraser() and unordered_eraser()
 Helpers to remove elements from a container while iterating it.